omgupta1608/brino/README.md

  - Visit official websites/docs of available boilerplates.
  - Request a new boilerplate

-### Some Commands are only windows compatible till now.
+### ❗Some Commands are only windows compatible till now❗